wetryingtodorock/getblock-docs/en/rpc-service/bsc/ws/bsc_eth_getCode.md

 ---
-title: bsc:eth_getCode \[WebSocket\]
+title: bsc:eth_getCode - Binance Smart Chain
-description: Returns the code of the smart contract at the specified address.
-Besustores compiled smart contract code as a hexadecimal value.
+description: Example code for the bsc:eth_getCode ws method. Сomplete guide on how to use bsc:eth_getCode ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters